Photoshop provides multiple Pen tools to suit your use cases and creative style:

 Before drawing with the Pen tool, you can create a new path in the Paths panel to automatically save the work path as a named path.

-The simplest path you can draw with the Pen tool is a straight line, made by clicking the Pen tool to create two anchor points.
+The simplest path you can draw with the standard Pen tool is a straight line, made by clicking the Pen tool to create two anchor points.
 By continuing to click, you create a path made of straight line segments connected by corner points.

 - Position the Pen tool where you want the straight segment to begin, and click to define the first anchor point (do not drag).